mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 1. As a constant that arises from deriving the formula for [continuously compounded interest](https://en.wikipedia.org/wiki/Compound_interest#Continuous_compounding)
 2. As the constant base of an [exponential function](https://en.wikipedia.org/wiki/Exponential_function), $e^x$, such that the derivative of this function is itself.
 That is, $\frac{de^x}{dx} = e^x$.

 For a long time, I had trouble seeing how these two perspectives of $e$ were related to one another.
-In context of my [prior blog post on "seeing concepts in 3D"](https://mbernste.github.io/posts/understanding_3d/), I didn't have a "3D image" in my mind for how these two different "2D projections" of $e$ formed a cohesive concept.
+Moreover, I didn't have an understanding for why $e$ appears so often in equations across science and mathematics.
+In context of my [prior blog post on "seeing concepts in 3D"](https://mbernste.github.io/posts/understanding_3d/), I didn't have a "3D image" in my mind for how these two different "2D projections" of $e$ formed a cohesive "3D" concept.

 With the help of [Grant Sanderson](Grant Sanderson)'s excellent [3Blue1Brown video](https://www.youtube.com/watch?v=m2MIpDrF7Es), I feel now that I have a much better understanding for it's essence.
 In this blog post, I will attempt to describe, in my own words, my understanding of Euler's number and expound on his explanation by attempting to tie together the two aforementioned perspectives of $e$.

 To spoil the punchline, Euler's constant, at its most abstract and fundamental level, is a number that describes all [exponential function](https://en.wikipedia.org/wiki/Exponential_function) -- that is, functions of the form $f(x) := a^x$.
 With this most fundamental understanding, we can tie together the two aforementioned perspectives of $e$.

-The essence of exponential functions: their derivative is proportional to their value
+The essence of exponential functions: Their derivative is proportional to their value
 -------------------------------------------------------------------------------------

+At its most abstract and fundamental level, $e$ is a number that can be used to naturally represent all exponential functions.
+To arive at this understanding, let's first discuss what it means for a function to be an exponential function.

 To review, exponential functions are functions of the form: